jefmud/bottle_session/README.md

 # bottle_session
 `bottle_session` is a simple session module for the Bottle framework.
 Some other projects have session managers for Bottle, but I felt a very simple session was in the spirit of the Bottle framework.

-The session is referenced with a simple cookie that can be stored in two selectable modes: `memory` only or a pickled server-side cache `file`.
+The sever-side session is referenced with a simple cookie that can be stored in two selectable modes: `memory` only or a pickled server-side cache `file`.

+Currently session clean-up on the pickled type only happens when a client gracefully performs a logout.
+The memory session is cleaned when its data stucture is deallocated.
+I will change this to fully follow the expiry on the client-side-cookie.

 ### Caveat